The Wound That Closed the Heart: Understanding the Lover Wound

 This is why the healing of the Lover wound is not primarily cognitive.
 It cannot be accomplished by understanding it better, though understanding helps.
 It requires something more embodied: the experience, often for the first time, of being held in a relational space that is genuinely safe, genuinely warm, and genuinely unhurried.

-The contemplative traditions have always known that the open heart is not a destination but a practice.
-Thomas Merton wrote of the "true self" as the self that is capable of love, and of the spiritual journey as the slow, patient work of clearing away the false selves that have accumulated around it.
+Thomas Merton understood the 'true self' as the self that is capable of love, and the spiritual journey as the slow, patient work of clearing away the false selves that have accumulated around it.
 The Lover wound is, in this sense, not merely a psychological injury.
 It is a spiritual one.
 And its healing is, in the deepest sense, a homecoming.